 (b) an application under Part 21.

-(2) If the Registrar at a pre-trial conference is of the opinion that it is unlikely that the case will be settled, the Registrar must order each party to lodge a listing conference memorandum in accordance with subrule (3) by the day specified in the order.
+(2) If the registrar at a pre-trial conference is of the opinion that it is unlikely that the case will be settled, the registrar must order each party to lodge a listing conference memorandum in accordance with subrule (3) by the day specified in the order.

 (3) The listing conference memorandum must be in the approved form and must —